Magic square and half-hypermultiplets in F-theory: Conclusions

-The appearance of half-hypermultiplets in six-dimensional F-theory/heterotic string theory is intimately associated with the Freudenthal-Tits magic square.
-The quotient of the groups on the bottom row by those on the third row (times $SU(2)$) are quaternionic Kähler symmetric spaces known as Wolf spaces.
-They are precisely the pseudo-real representations that appear as massless half-hypermultiplets.
-F-theory realizations for the three simply-laced examples were already investigated, where a special feature of the singularity resolution was found \cite{MT,KMT}, that is, the incomplete resolution of the singularity.
-In this paper, we have pursued a similar approach to the final magical quaternionic Kähler symmetric space $F_4/(Sp(3)\times SU(2))$, but rather unexpectedly, we have found some significant qualitative differences between the previous three simply-laced magical cosets and the present non-simply-laced one.

-We have studied a six-dimensional ${\cal N}=1$ F-theory compactification on an elliptic fibration over a Hirzebruch surface with a codimension-one singularity of the {\em non-split} $I_6$ type found in \cite{BIKMSV}, which is widely believed to support an $Sp(3)$ gauge symmetry.
+Motivated by the coincidence between the three examples of half-hypermultiplets and the entries of the magic square, we have studied a six-dimensional ${\cal N}=1$ F-theory compactification on an elliptic fibration over a Hirzebruch surface with a codimension-one singularity of the {\em non-split} $I_6$ type found in \cite{BIKMSV}.
+This model supports an $Sp(3)$ gauge symmetry.
 The heterotic index and the generalized Green-Schwarz analysis both show that such a compactification gives massless half-hypermultiplets in the ${\bf 14}'$ representation (as well as the ${\bf 6}$ reprentation) of $Sp(3)$, which is $F_4/(Sp(3)\times SU(2))$ ($Sp(4)/(Sp(3)\times SU(2))$).
-However, we have shown that they are ones {\em not intrinsic} to this non-split $I_6$ model, meaning that they were already half-hypermultiplets ${\bf 20}$ of $SU(6)$ in the {\em split} $I_6$ model, which simply decompose into irreducible representations of $Sp(3)$ due to the reduction of the gauge group.
+We have shown that they are generated at the $E_6$ points, where half-hypermultiplets ${\bf 20}$ of $SU(6)$ would have appeared in the split model.
+In the non-split model, $SU(6)$ is broken to $Sp(3)$, and ${\bf 20}$ is decomposed into ${\bf 14}'\oplus{\bf 6}$ of $Sp(3)$ accordingly, yielding the desired multiplets.

-On top of that, we have seen that the number of zeros of the relevant section in the non-split $I_6$ equation does not match the necessary number of hypermultiplets.
-The only difference between the non-split and split $I_6$ equations is whether the ($2n+4-2r$)th order polynomial $h_{2n+4-2r}$ is a generic one with single roots or it is a square of some $h_{n+2-r}$ with double roots.
-Therefore, the $n+2-r$ hypermultiplets in the ${\bf 15}$ of $SU(6)$ in the split $I_6$, or $n+1-r$ ${\bf 14}$ of $Sp(3)$ arising therefrom, must be distributed and reside at $2n+4-2r$ zeros in some way, which seems impossible as ${\bf 14}$ is a real representation.

-We have also performed a similar singularity resolution at $h_{2n+4-2r}=0$ as was done previously in \cite{MT,KMT}.
-We have seen that the resolution is an incomplete one, but a crucial difference from the previous three magical examples is that the intersection diagram at the codimension-two point is the same as the one at the nearby codimension-one singularities.

-There are several options to interpret these observations:\\ {\it Option 1.} The non-split $I_6$ model consistently describes a six-dimensional ${\cal N}=1$ theory with an $Sp(3)$ gauge symmetry, where the $n+1-r$ hypermultiplets in ${\bf 14}$ in some unknown non-local way.\\

-{\it Option 2.} The non-split $I_6$ model consistently describes a six-dimensional ${\cal N}=1$ theory with an $Sp(3)$ gauge symmetry, where some particular $n+1-r$ zeros of $h_{2n+4-2r}$ support hypermultiplets in ${\bf 14}$, while there are no ${\bf 14}$'s at the remaining $n+1-r$ zeros.\\